 - Expected start date

 Can I Ask for an Extension?

 Absolutely!
 It is not uncommon for job applicants to ask for an extension on a job offer while waiting for other offers to materialize.
 The challenge arises when you receive an offer for a job you deem acceptable and the deadline to respond is near, but you are hoping for an offer from your "number one" organization.
 The process of asking for an extension should not be taken lightly, as ultimately you may want/need to accept the existing offer, and you would not want to offend your future employer.
 If you would like help navigating the process, please stop by our drop-in advising period, or schedule an appointment with an advisor by calling 530-898-5253.
 We are happy to help!

 - Check out the information on this page

 - Attend an interviewing workshop.
-See the Career Center Calendar of Workshops and Events for dates and times.
+See the Career Center Calendar of Seminars and Events for dates and times.

 - Schedule an appointment with an advisor online or call the Career Center at 898-5253.